 454.1.8.9 Vacuuming.
 Spa-type pools of over 200 square feet (19 m2) of pool water surface area shall have provisions for vacuuming.

-454.1.8.10 Combination spas/pools.
-When spa pools are part of a conventional swimming pool, the spa pool area shall be offset from the main pool area with the same water depth as the main pool area.
-The spa pool shall meet all the spa pool requirements of this chapter, and the deck area at the spa shall be protected by connected 30-inch-high (762 mm) stanchions.
-The deck perimeter at the offset spa area shall not exceed 15 percent of the entire swimming pool perimeter.
+When spa pools are part of a conventional swimming pool, the spa pool area shall be the same water depth as the main pool area.
+The spa pool area shall meet 454.1.8.6 and 454.1.8.7, and the deck area shall be protected by connected 30-inch-high (762 mm) stanchions, or other approved obstruction to prevent entry, wherever there is a bench with high velocity nozzles producing air bubbles.
+The deck perimeter at the offset spa area shall not exceed 20 feet (6096 mm).
 All benches shall have contrasting markings on the leading edges of the intersection of the bench seats.
 If tile is used, it shall be slip resistant.